iammtaran21/DS-Portfolio_T/index.md

 [Diagnosis of breast cancer using a logistic classifier](https://github.com/iammtaran21/DS_Projects/tree/main/Logistic_PROJECT)

 <img src="images/breast-cancer.jpeg?raw=true"/>
+**Skills used:** Python, Pandas, SKlearn, Matplotlib

+**Project Objective:** Classifying Biomechanical Features of Orthopedic Patients based on provided Features to decrease the time required for finding a diagonasis

+**Quantifiable result:** We could Classify the type of tumor resulting in [**95%** accuracy using K-means algorithm](https://github.com/suvo-gh/Orthopedic-Patients-Classification).

 - Used logistic regression to identify a tumour as malignant or benign based on various attributes
 - Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors